Ground Turkey vs. Ground Beef: Which Is Healthier? Here's What a Dietitian Says

-If you're watching your grocery spend, the leaner the ground beef variety, the higher the price tag (usually).
-Opt for ground turkey when you're on a budget, or stock up and freeze lean ground beef when it's on sale.
+If you're watching your grocery spending, the leaner the ground beef variety, the higher the price tag (usually).
+Opt for ground turkey when you're on a budget or stock up and freeze lean ground beef when it's on sale.

 Of course, consider your tastebuds.
 Lean ground turkey is milder in flavor and less likely to dry out when mixed with other ingredients.
 Ground beef has a more distinctive flavor, so if you're craving a beef burger or classic meatballs, go for beef, keeping the lean-to-fat ratio in mind.
 Or, use a combo of the two in your fave dishes.

 And while you don't have to give up meat to eat more sustainably, the production of poultry products may have less of an impact on greenhouse gas emissions compared to beef.